chany93/introsde-2017-assignment-3-server/README.md

 ## 3. Execution

-clone the project and type ant execute.server on the terminal (under the project directory
+clone the project and type ant start on the terminal (under the project directory

 ## 4. Additional Notes